gomorpheus/morpheus-docs/ha/rabbitmq.rst

 RabbitMQ Installation and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-IMPORTANT:: This is a sample configuraiton only.
-Customer configuraitons and requirements will vary.
+IMPORTANT:: This is a sample configuration only.
+Customer configurations and requirements will vary.

-Prerequisits
+Prerequisites
 .................

 .. code-block:: bash